R-Strange/Data_Wrangling_Course_Oxford/README.md

 For the exercises, you will need the following python libraries:

 * SciPy stack
 * SQLalchemy
 * psycopg2
 * tweepy

-you can install them through the conda package manager if you are using anaconda, or pip if you are using an different python distribution.
+you can install the required libraries through the conda package manager if you are using anaconda, or pip if you are using an different python distribution. *using conda is the recommended approach.*

 If you are using the standard Anaconda installation, SciPy will likely come installed by default.
+Ideally, all problem sheet work will be carried out using iPython/Jupyter notebooks, and all problem sheets and solutions are presented as `.ipynb` files.
+If you do use a different Python distribution you will need to ensure that you have iPython or Jupyter installed and working.

-For anaconda, you can use the following commands:
+For anaconda, you can use the following commands to install the required libraries:

 ```sh
  conda install -c anaconda scipy